sean-francis113/krita-unity-scene-importer/README.md

 # Unity Importer For Krita Scenes
 A Unity Engine Importer to use with my Krita Scene Exporter, but can be used with similar exported data.

-**Known Issues:**
-* No Implementation of the Importer.
-That is currently being worked on.